jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 policy organizations, technology firms, and critical infrastructure organizations.
-The high\-volume of destructive attacks that dominated the early stages of Russias invasion of Ukraine tapered off.
+The high\-volume of destructive attacks that dominated the early stages of Russia’s invasion of Ukraine tapered off.
 Nearly 50 percent of destructive Russian attacks we observed against Ukrainian networks occurred in the first six weeks of the war.
-Please see About this Report on page 9 for relevant definitions used in this chapter.
+Please see ‘About this Report’ on page 9 for relevant definitions used in this chapter.
 50%
 of destructive Russian attacks we